uber/baseweb/rfcs/textarea-component.md

   -Placeholder value.
 * `required: boolean` - Optional
   Indicates if the field is required and sets `aria-required` attribute.
+* `rows: number` - Optional
+  Sets the number of rows to display
 * `size: 'default' | 'compact'`
   Defines the size of the form control.
 * `value: string` - Optional